The Man in the Gray Flannel Suit: Box office

 The film, like the novel on which it was based, became hugely popular with the public.

-Produced on a budget of $2,670,000 it grossed $4,350,000 in U.S. rentals alone in 1956.
+Produced on a budget of $2,670,000 it grossed $4,350,000 in US rentals in 1956.

 Theatrical reviews

 Contemporary reviews of the film were somewhat mixed.
 Bosley Crowther of The New York Times declared it "a mature, fascinating and often quite tender and touching film."
 Variety wrote that the film "often seems episodic and it's over-long," finding Johnson's direction "uneven" and holding him "responsible for the fact that the picture so determinedly misses the point of the book which made the flannel suit a symbol rather than just a garment."
 Harrison's Reports called it "one of the most absorbing pictures of the year," with "exceptionally fine" acting.
 John McCarten of The New Yorker thought the film was too long and suggested that the flashbacks should have been trimmed, concluding that "if it were an old-fashioned serial, I'm sure we might have been able to tolerate it.
 In one massive dose, though, it's just too damned much, and I think you'd be better off taking a tranquilizer pill than going through all this for the sake of escaping the world and its woes."
 The Monthly Film Bulletin wrote: "As a sociological document, a particular view of the contemporary American middle-class scene, the film is uneasily fascinating.
 Otherwise, this is a characteristic best-seller adaptation, over-long, over-loaded with 'production values', padded out with flashbacks to the war years, and efficiently impersonal in its approach."